 What is RSS?
 What does RSS stand for?

-RSS is a web-based document (typically called a feed or web feed) that is published from a source – referred to as the channel.
+RSS is a web-based document (typically called a feed or web feed) that is published from a source – referred to as the channel that allows users and applications to access updates to websites in a standardized, computer-readable format.
 The feed includes full or summarized text, and metadata, like publishing date and author’s name.
 RSS strips out all of the visual design elements of your site and simply publishes the textual content and other assets like images and video.

 Most people believe the term RSS originally stood for Really Simple Syndication but it was Rich Site Summary… and originally RDF Site Summary.